 - Removing a Novel Food from the Union list

-- Adding, removing or changing the specifications, conditions of use, additional specific labelling requirements or post-market monitoring requirements associated with the inclusion of a Novel Food in the Union list.
+- Adding, removing, or changing the specifications, conditions of use, additional specific labeling requirements, or post-market monitoring requirements associated with the inclusion of a Novel Food in the Union list.

 Post-market monitoring requirements